teriologia/SonicDB/README.md

 ## 🚀 Quick Start (TypeScript)

-This example shows how to set up a database with validation, unique indexes, and lifecycle hooks.
+This example shows how to set up a database with validation, unique indexes, and the powerful `btree` index.

 ```typescript
 import SonicDB from '@teriologia/sonicdb';